 Can somebody point me to a good lesson on this, or let me know how to do it?

-This relates to:Il faut : expressing necessity and obligation -
+This question relates to:French lesson "Il faut : expressing necessity and obligation"

 25 July 2017